-It's safe to lump asters in with begonia, impatiens, and petunia as typical outdoor plants that you probably don't think about growing indoors.
-Indeed, these flowers in their clumps of white, pink, and various shades of purple, are a longtime favorite of outdoor gardeners, who plant clumps of them in the spring and enjoy their blooms for months beginning in the mid-summer.
+It's safe to lump asters in with begonias, impatiens, and petunias as typical outdoor plants that you probably don't think about growing indoors.
+Indeed, these flowers in their clumps of white, pink, and various shades of purple are a longtime favorite of outdoor gardeners, who plant clumps of them in the spring and enjoy their blooms for months beginning in the mid-summer.
 Over time, they eventually form nice clumps of flowers that you can easily subdivide and give away to friends.
 Indoor gardeners, however, can also enjoy asters.

 Growing Conditions for Aster Plants